-Located in Indonesia, Bali is just over ten thousand miles from the United States.
-With the chaotic net of connecting flights, a trip to Bali will usually amount to thirty hours of travel time.
+Located in Indonesia, Bali is just over 10,000 miles from the United States.
+With the chaotic net of connecting flights, a trip to Bali will usually amount to 30 hours of travel time.
 That's a long way to go, yet the island has lured tourists from America, as well as many other countries, year after year.

-There's a reason why so many people come, and why some never leave - or at least choose to extend their stay.
+There's a reason why so many people come, and why some never leave or they extend their stay.
 It can be difficult to depart the tropical island, but with complicated immigration laws and strict work restrictions, staying can be even harder.